b4mboo/prophet/README.md

       config.password = 'bar'

       # The GH credentials for commenting on failing runs (can be the same as above).
-      # NOTE: If you specify two different accounts with different avatars, it's
+      # NOTE: If you specify two different accounts with different avatars,
-      # a lot easier to spot failing test runs at first glance.
+      # it's a lot easier to spot failing runs at first glance.
       config.username_fail = 'foo-fail'
       config.password_fail = 'baz'

-      # Specify when to run tests.
+      # Specify when to run your code.
-      # By default your tests will run everytime either the pull request or its
+      # By default your code will run every time either the pull request or its
       # target (i.e. master) changes.
       config.rerun_on_source_change = true
       config.rerun_on_target_change = true

-      # If you need to make some system calls before running your actual tests,
+      # If you need to make some system calls before looping through the pull requests,
       # you specify them here.
 (Defaults to an empty block.)
+      # This block will only be executed once before switching to the merged state.
-      config.test_preparation do
+      config.preparation do
-        # Setup project with latest code.
-        `bundle install`
-        `rake db:create`
-        `rake db:migrate`

-        # Setup jenkins.
+        # Example: Setup jenkins.
         `rake -f /usr/lib/ruby/gems/1.9.1/gems/ci_reporter-1.7.0/stub.rake`
         `rake ci:setup:testunit`
       end

-      # Finally, specify which tests to run.
-(Defaults to `rake test`.)
+      # Finally, specify which code to run.
+(Defaults to `rake`.)
-      # NOTE: Either ensure the last call in that block runs your tests
-      # or manually set config.success to a boolean inside this block.
+      # NOTE: If you don't set config.success manually to a boolean inside this block,
+      # Pullermann will try to determine it by looking at whether the last system call
+      # returned 0 (= success).
       config.test_execution do
-        `echo 'Running tests ...'`
+        puts 'Running tests ...'
         `rake test:all`
+        config.success = $? == 0
+        puts "Tests are #{self.success ? 'passing' : 'failing'}."
       end

     end